Sumanlamitare/travelTalesFE/README.md

 - Add **user authentication** for personalized travel logs.
 - Implement **image uploads** for travel logs.
 - Enhance the UI with animations and more engaging styling.
-- Convert the frontend with react native to make it a mobile applocation.
+- Convert the frontend with react native to make it a mobile application.

 ## <a name="deployment"></a>Deployed Link

 [Deployed App on Netlify](https://yourapp.netlify.app)

-- You can view the repository:
+## You can view the repository:

 ## Front-End